 How to Avoid Penalties

-As an employer, you have a lot of responsibilities.
-You are required to pay federal income taxes, FICA taxes (you probably know them better as Medicare and Social Security) and unemployment taxes, both federal and state.
+It’s no mystery.
+As an employer you’re burdened with numerous responsibilities.
+You’re required to pay federal income taxes, FICA taxes (you probably know them better as Medicare and Social Security) and unemployment taxes, at both the federal and state level.